srijan-paul/srijan-paul.github.io/src/content/blog/monparsing.md

 You might be wondering why we return the tuple `(a, String)`, and not just `a`.
 Well, a parser might not be able to parse the entire input string.
-Often a parser is only intended to parse some prefix of the input, and let another parser do the rest of the parsing.
+Often, a parser is only intended to parse some prefix of the input, and let another parser do the rest of the parsing.
 Thus, we return a pair containing the parse result `a`, and the unconsumed string that can be used by subsequent parsers.

-We could have used the `type` keyword let `Parser` be an alias for `String -> [(a, String)]`, but having a unique data type lends us the ability to instantiate it as a typeclass, which we'll do later on.
+We could have used the `type` keyword let `Parser` be an alias for `String -> [(a, String)]`, but having a unique data type lends us the ability to instantiate it as a typeclass, which is something we'll do later on.

 ## Baby parsers